overbrowsing/overbrowsing.github.io/README.md

 - **Low-Impact Mode**: Reacts to local energy grid's intensity data, hiding image resources until users opt to load them.
 - **Sustainable Web Design**: Maintains all pages under an A+ Digital Beacon score of 0.095g CO₂e per page view.
-- **Nature Reactive**: The background and favicon change colour based on real-time air pollution and the time of day.
+- **Environmental Awareness**: The background and favicon change colour based on real-time air pollution and the time of day.
 - **Dithered Images**: Optimised visuals for faster loading and smaller page weight.

 ## APIs Used